laminas/laminas-filter/docs/book/standard-filters.md

 ### Disable Casting

-Sometimes it is necessary to recognise only `TRUE` or `FALSE` and return all other values without changes. `Zend\Filter\Boolean` allows you to do this by setting the `casting` option to `FALSE`.
+Sometimes it is necessary to recognize only `TRUE` or `FALSE` and return all other values without changes. `Zend\Filter\Boolean` allows you to do this by setting the `casting` option to `FALSE`.